hugopeek/mab-recommendations/create-modx-org-content-first.md

 And to anyone reading:

 - If someone would ask you: what job is your client hiring MODX for?
 And what job are _you_ hiring MODX for?
 What would you answer?
-- Any content strategists / content marketeers, information architects or other types of content wranglers in the house?
+- Any content strategists / content marketeers, information architects or other types of content wranglers and enthousiasts in the house?

 And I'm reading from the Recommendations process doc that I need a member of the MAB to sponsor this recommendation, so...
 Anyone sharing my feelings that good content should be at the center (and the start) of a new modx.org too, and wants to sponsor this recommendation?